ijiraq/astroquery/docs/cadc/cadc.rst

 CADC data can also be queried on the target name.
 Note that the name is not resolved.
-Instead it is matched against the target name in the CADC metadata.
+Instead a string match against the target name as recorded in the CADC metadata is performed.

 .. code-block:: python